syncfusion-content/extension-docs/Extension/Document-SDK-Extension/Visual-Studio-Code/create-project.md

      ![ProjectType](images/ProjectTypeDetails1.png)

-4. Click either **Next** or the **Controls** tab and select the Syncfusion Document SDK components (PDF, Word, Excel Or PowerPoint) you want to add to your application.
+4. Click either **Next** or the **Controls** tab and select the Syncfusion Document SDK components (PDF, Word, Excel, or PowerPoint) you want to add to your application.

      ![Controls Section](images/ControlsSection.png)

      Choose the required control(s) by clicking the corresponding control box.

-     To unselect the added control(s), use either one of the following options:
+     To unselect the added control(s), use one of the following options:

      **Option 1:** Click the corresponding selected control box.